angeleyazbec/NYT-Bestselling-Books/README.md

 # Project1

-## Try main.py to know what best books on your budget is?
+## What is the most popular and best selling books on your budget?

 ![app](images/app.gif)